FAQs About Starting Therapy, Investment, & Policies

 You have one of 2 options. #1 Download the Better app and set it up.
 Then, tell them that you’re interested in working with an out-of-network (OON) psychologist and need help verifying whether your insurance plan will reimburse you for this OON service.
 Better will find out and help you understand your OON coverage. #2 You can DIY.
-Call the customer service phone number on the back of your insurance card so you can ask questions about your coverage and make an informed decision before getting started with therapy.
+Call the customer service phone number on the back of your insurance card so you can ask questions about your coverage and make an informed decision before getting started with counseling.
 Here are some helpful questions to ask the representative:

 - Do I have out-of-network mental health benefits?

 - What is my out-of-network deductible?
 Does that include medical?
 Have I met it?

 - Are out-of-network services by a licensed clinical psychologist covered?

 - What is my co-insurance for out-of-network care?